sokmontrey/Minif-JS/README.md

 //c is initiated to 0 and will update to a.value * b.value everytime either a or b is update.
 ```

 In this case, Minif will use **publisher** reactive's dsm_name as the parameter hashmap key.
-So, the parameter of the callback, we have to use the publisher dsm_name instead.
+So, the parameter of the callback have be the dsm_name instead.

 Here is how the callback `update_function` parameter works.
 > NOTE: this is just a simplification.
 Minif code, under the hood, does not work like this.